We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 To get the best value, try booking a flight at midday when visiting Pointe-a-Pitre.
-Generally the prices will increase for flights in the evening as these tend to have higher demand.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 Pointe-a-Pitre boasts its own unique brand of French Caribbean life, the perfect blend of two distinctive cultures.
 Found on the Grande-Terre Island of Guadeloupe, Pointe-a-Pitre is surrounded by deep azure lagoons and postcard perfect beaches where visitors can enjoy impeccable cuisine alongside a solid infrastructure and excellent amenities.

 Pointe-a-Pitre is the largest city of the Guadeloupe archipelago and many of the most important landmarks and attractions are found here.
 Pointe-a-Pitre’s most popular landmark building is the Cathedral of St Pierre and St Paul, the so called ‘iron cathedral’ thanks to its ingenious iron protection form hurricanes.
 Further notable buildings in Pointe-a-Pitre include the Musee Schoelcher, a former private residence of Victor Schoelcher the man who abolished slavery in Guadeloupe.
 The exhibition relates to the wider topics of slavery as well as displaying his personal artefacts.